con2/konsti/client/src/markdown/AboutKonstiEn.md

 ### Signing up for games

 If the sign-up period for a game is ongoing, a Sign-up or Lottery sign-up button can be seen at the bottom of the game's info card.
-As long as the game has not yet started, you can cancel your sign-up for a game either from the game list or from the My Games section in the side navigation bar by pressing the Cancel sign-up button.
+As long as the game has not yet started, you can cancel your sign-up for a game either from the game list or from the My Program section in the side navigation bar by pressing the Cancel sign-up button.

 Different types of game programme have slightly different sign-up processes due to the nature of their games.

 ### Favorited games

-Adding games and tournaments to your favorites in Konsti is a great way to keep track of games that you find interesting: you can browse the games you have favorited later through the My Games section in the navigation sidebar.
+Adding games and tournaments to your favorites in Konsti is a great way to keep track of games that you find interesting: you can browse the games you have favorited later through the My Program section in the navigation sidebar.
 You can add games to favorites from the game list by clicking the heart icon located in the upper right corner of the game's info card.

 ## How to sign up for role-playing games?